johnhearn/johnhearn.github.io/_posts/2018-11-14-native-kotlin-sparkjava-graal.md

 ---
 layout: post
 asset-type: notes
-title: Native µservices with Kotlin, Spark and Graal
+title: Native Services with Kotlin, Spark and Graal
 description: Combining SparkJava, Graal and Kotlin.
 date: 2018-11-14 09:08:00 +01:00
 author: John Hearn

 ---

-In the [last post](native-microservice-sparkjava-graal.html) we built the simplest native microservice with SparkJava and Graal.
+In the [last post](native-sparkjava-graal.html) we built the simplest native microservice with SparkJava and Graal.
 This time we'll take it a step further and use Kotlin instead of Java.

 First we need to add the Kotlin library dependency to the Maven project (as of writing the version is `v1.3.10`).